ludwig-ai/ludwig-docs/src/docs/developer_guide.md

 def sample(self) -> Dict[str, Any]:
 ```

-`sample` is a method that yields a new sample according to the strategy.
+`sample` is a method that yields a new sample according to the sampler.
 It returns a set of parameters names and their values.
 If `finished()` returns `True`, calling `sample` would return a `IndexError`.